liron02319/Bereshit/README.md

 - Low experienced crew
 - System restarts
 - Data transfer block
-- "Critical control commands were not pre-programmed into the system but were instead loaded into RAM during the mission."
+- Critical control commands were not pre-programmed into the system but were instead loaded into RAM during the mission